TTLabs/EvaporateJS/README.md

 Returns a unique upload id for the file.
 This id can be used in the `.pause()`, `.resume()` and `.cancel()` methods.

-The `.add()` method returns the EvaporateJS id of the upload to process.
+The `.add()` method returns the Evaporate id of the upload to process.
 Use this id to abort or cancel an upload.
 The id is also passed as a parameter to the `started()` callback.
 If the file validation passes, this method returns an integer representing the file id, otherwise, it returns a string error message.